Dare You to Move

-"Dare You to Move" is a single by American alternative rock band Switchfoot from their fourth studio album, The Beautiful Letdown (2003).
-The song was originally called "I Dare You to Move", and was on the album Learning to Breathe, but the band decided to remix it and put it on The Beautiful Letdown.
-This track received considerable radio airplay, and its accompanying music videos saw play on MTV, VH1, FUSE TV, and other mainstream channels.
+"Dare You to Move" is a song by American alternative rock band Switchfoot from their fourth studio album, The Beautiful Letdown (2003).
+The song was originally called "I Dare You to Move", and was on the 2000 album Learning to Breathe, but the band decided to reimagine it and put it on The Beautiful Letdown.
+This track received considerable radio airplay, and its accompanying music videos saw play on MTV, VH1, Fuse, and other mainstream channels.
 "Dare You to Move" was released to Christian radio on February 6, 2004, and sent to modern rock radio the following month.
-It peaked at number 17 on the US Billboard Hot 100, becoming Switchfoot's second top-20 single, surpassing the success of their breakthrough single, "Meant to Live", in the United States.
+It peaked at number 17 on the US Billboard Hot 100, becoming Switchfoot's highest charting single and second top-20 single, surpassing the success of their breakthrough single, "Meant to Live", in the United States.

-Appearing as the first track on Learning to Breathe and the fifth track on The Beautiful Letdown, "Dare You to Move" was a long-lasting hit and eventually certified gold in April 2005.
+Appearing as the first track on Learning to Breathe and the fifth track on The Beautiful Letdown, "Dare You to Move" was a long-lasting hit and eventually certified gold by the RIAA in April 2005.
 The song received positive reviews from critics, and was ranked number 73 on Rhapsody's list of the Top 100 Tracks of the Decade.
 "Dare You to Move" was co-produced by Charlie Peacock—who discovered Switchfoot and signed the band to its first record deal—and John Fields.

 Song history

-Written by Switchfoot singer and songwriter Jon Foreman, it was originally produced solely by Charlie Peacock and recorded as the opening track for Switchfoot's 2000 album Learning to Breathe, and also appeared on the A Walk to Remember soundtrack, which featured several other Switchfoot songs.
-The song can be heard in season one, episode eight and in season two, episode five of One Tree Hill as well as the documentary Warren Miller's Higher Ground.
+Written by Switchfoot singer and songwriter Jon Foreman, "Dare You to Move" was originally produced solely by Charlie Peacock and recorded as the opening track for Switchfoot's 2000 album Learning to Breathe, and also appeared on the 2002 A Walk to Remember soundtrack, which featured several other Switchfoot songs.
+The song can be heard in various episodes of the series One Tree Hill including season one, episode eight "The Search for Something More" in 2003, season two, episode five "I Will Dare" in 2004, and season eight, episode eighteen "Quiet Little Voices" in 2011 as well as the documentary Warren Miller's Higher Ground.

 Bassist Tim Foreman remarked that upon finishing the song, all the band members knew that they had really created something powerful.
-Jon Foreman (primary songwriter) said that "sometimes it still can move him to tears, and that he's glad it got a second chance, (on The Beautiful Letdown)."
+Jon Foreman said that sometimes the song could still can move him to tears, and that he was glad it got a second chance with its inclusion on The Beautiful Letdown in 2003.
 The reason the band gave it a rewrite was "that song hadn't lived its shelf life yet".
 In addition, "after having played it a couple years live, I feel like we've got a better grip of how we want it to be on a record," he said.

 Foreman has called it "a defining song" for the band: "It's me talking to myself and I think a lot of times I feel stagnant and stuck in the same place, and 'Dare You to Move' is kind of a song for myself to get me up and get me moving and tackling a new part of life."